notadeejay/rbc-training/data/Week 5 Day 2/03__JavaScript Methods__Reading.md

 "Hello there".replace('there', 'you')
 ```

-The above code would change "Hello there" into "Hello you".
+The above code would return a new string, `Hello you`.

 ## JSON.parse